 During the VIP cycle, each class will add a data object when requesting an action from the other class in the cycle.
-When the ViewController ask the interactor to request an action from the Interactor, the ViewController will add an ‘Request’ object.
+When the ViewController asks the interactor to request an action from the Interactor, the ViewController will add a ‘Request’ object.
 This object contains all the data the interactor needs to do the business logic.

 There may be situations in your app that the ViewController will present another ViewController.
 In Clean Swift, navigating between ViewControllers is done by a Router.